Stratadox/PaperPopupBoardGameRpg/Cards/Enemies.md

 experienced adventurers.
 In such cases, the best defence against a powerful enemy is often another powerful enemy.

+## Variants

+Enemies come in a number of "variants".
+Nine of each, to be precise.
+The variant of the enemy your characters encounter is determined by:
+- Rolling a die;
+- Adding 1 for groups of 4 characters, 2 for groups of 5;
+- Adding or subtracting 1 for the monster bonus or malus;

+This gives you a number between 0 and 9.
+If it's 0, consider it 1.
+The resulting number indicates the variant.

 ## Enemy Types

 ### Demons